lexuancuong/aws-saa-c03/Networking.md

 - Mobile app backends
 - B2B integrations
 - Internal API services

-## Endpoint Types
-### Edge-Optimized (default)
-- Best for global clients
-- Requests are routed through CloudFront Edge locations
-- API Gateway still lives in one region
-- Improves latency for global clients
-- Great for public-facing APIs
-- Supports only REST APIs

-### Regional
-- For clients in the same region
-- Could manually combine with CloudFront
-- Use when:
-  - Need more control over caching strategies and distribution
-  - Clients are in the same region
-  - Want to manage your own CloudFront distribution
-- Supports both HTTP and REST APIs

-### Private
-- Can only be accessed from your VPC using VPC endpoint (ENI)
-- Use VPC endpoint policies to define access
-- Access through:
-  - VPC endpoints (must create VPC endpoint)
-  - Resource policies to define access
-- Use when:
-  - APIs should only be accessible from within your VPC
-  - Need complete isolation of your APIs
-- Supports only REST APIs

-### Endpoint Selection Considerations
-- Edge-Optimized: Global users, simple setup needed
-- Regional:
-  - Same-region clients
-  - Custom CloudFront setup needed
-  - HTTP API requirement
-- Private:
-  - Internal services only
-  - Maximum security needed
-  - VPC isolation required

 ## Best Practices
 - Use appropriate API type for use case